mit-rss/path_planning/README.md

-Pure pursuit for trajectory tracking is a tried and true method (if you're interested in learning more, [this](https://www.ri.cmu.edu/pub_files/pub3/coulter_r_craig_1992_1/coulter_r_craig_1992_1.pdf) and [this](https://www.researchgate.net/publication/319714221_Pathfinder_-_Development_of_Automated_Guided_Vehicle_for_Hospital_Logistics/download) discus its implementation using piecewise linear segments for a trajectory).
+Pure pursuit for trajectory tracking is a tried and true method (if you're interested in learning more, [this](https://www.ri.cmu.edu/pub_files/pub3/coulter_r_craig_1992_1/coulter_r_craig_1992_1.pdf) and [this](https://www.researchgate.net/publication/319714221_Pathfinder_-_Development_of_Automated_Guided_Vehicle_for_Hospital_Logistics/download) discuss its implementation using piecewise linear segments for a trajectory).
 The proposed method of determining the lookahead point is fairly robust and handles various edge cases nicely - there are two main steps.

 - Find the point on the trajectory nearest to the car